nobl/ioBroker.senec/README.md

   ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+- Fix: With the local connection switched on but no IP address entered, the adapter repeatedly tried to reach 0.0.0.0 and logged a connection error on every attempt.
+It now says once that no address is configured and waits for one.
+- Change: A new instance now starts with no connector preselected — pick the ones you want in the settings.
+The local connection is no longer switched on in advance, and its address field starts empty instead of showing 0.0.0.0.
+Existing instances keep their settings unchanged.
 - Fix: When the SENEC sign-in service rejected the stored token and was itself unreachable, the adapter attempted a full login twice and then kept two recovery loops running side by side, doubling every request.
 It now makes one attempt and retries on a single schedule.
 - Fix: If the appliance was unreachable at start-up and only answered on a later attempt, sections found during that attempt were not actually polled until the adapter was restarted.
 - Fix: Four of the six mein-senec.de queue diagnostic states were always empty.
 They now report real values and count finished requests rather than started ones, so the success rate is no longer dragged down by work still in progress.